 The career path of an entrepreneur doesn’t necessarily start once you have finished high school or college.
 In fact, many high school and college-aged students are forging their own path.
 The thought of having to graduate before embarking upon entrepreneurial endeavors is a thing of the past.

-“You don’t have to wait until you’re thirty,” says Ariana Pierce, who at 23 is the chief executive officer of two companies: Super Star Nail Lacquer and Style Shoppe.
+“You don’t have to wait until you’re thirty,” says Ariana Pierce, who at 23 was the chief executive officer of two companies: Super Star Nail Lacquer and Style Shoppe.

 As a sophomore, she was handed the reins to her mother’s company, Style Shoppe.
 “My syllabus was my best friend,” says Pierce.
 “I relied on my planner, and I learned the importance of writing things down.
 I completed my school work early, and I handled business on the weekends.”